 The Yourambulla Range was populated in ancient times by the Adnyamantha people.
 They are responsible for a series of well-preserved cave paintings at the southern end of the range, about 6 kilometres south of the Heysen Trail.

 I could have ogled that sweeping view for hours, but the sun had already begun to dip and I still had several kilometres of dense bushland to navigate.
 I packed up my camera equipment, threw my bulky bag over my shoulders and renewed my assault on the scrub-filled range.

 The trail markers had become increasingly difficult to spot as they scattered themselves amongst the unruly terrain.
 I was so focused on chewing through quick kilometres that I’d forgotten to scan for the correct direction.
 I mean, how can you get lost on a straight range, right?

 After an hour of bush bashing, I reached a clearing and immediately realised I had calamitously wandered off track.
 I knew the trail continued down the east side of the range and onto a dirt road; I had somehow wafted over to a separate westerly ridge.

 By the time I found my way back to the trail, the sun was nesting on the horizon and I still had half a day’s walk before I reached my intended campsite.
 Due to the weight of my replenished rucksack and the energy burned from hacking through condensed scrub, I was exhausted.
-Fortunately, another site, Mt Elm School Shelter, was only a few kilometres up the track.
+Fortunately, another site, Mt Elm School Campsite, was only a few kilometres up the track.
 I reluctantly decided to shorten Day 7 and increase Day 8 to a daunting 35 kilometres.